Buy Now

 Cameras and Kit

-• Many camcorders can create all kinds of visual effects: wipes, mixes, fades and strobe effects.
-They can also generate black and white, negative, sepia and textured images.
+• Most camcorders can create all kinds of visual effects: wipes, mixes, fades, etc. They can also generate black and white, negative, sepia and textured images.
 These can add stylish, professional touches to your films, whether they’re dramas, news stories – or music videos.
-Connecting a camcorder to a PC really allows you to go wild with editing and special effects.
+Upload your material to a P.C. and you enter the magical realm of editing and special effects.

 • Remember that most digital camcorders also record still images.
 Besides going into your electronic album, these can be edited into effective slide shows – cut to your favourite tracks.